newsonjacob/ReactiveOpticalFlow/README.txt

 ## Features

 * 🧠 Sparse Lucas-Kanade optical flow with CLAHE enhancement applied before feature detection
-* ✈️ Basic navigation logic: brake when an obstacle is detected, otherwise continue forward
+* ✈️ Basic navigation logic: brake when an obstacle is detected and automatically resume once clear
 * 🪟 GUI controls to reset the simulation or stop the UAV
 * 📁 Structured modular code with reusable components
 * ▶️ Automatically launches the Unreal Engine Blocks environment